ladukeisaiah/D287-Java-Frameworks/READMED287.md

 •  Rename the file the persistent storage is saved to.
 •  Modify the code to enforce that the inventory is between or at the minimum and maximum value.

+CHANGES:
+-AddInHousePartController.java
+Lines 42-43 were changed to check if the inventory is between the maxInv and minInv.
+If it was not within those values it would return an error and would not let the page change.

+-AddOutsourcedPartController.java
+Lines 43-44 were added to this file the same as inhouse to check that the inventory was within the specified min and max range and to throw an error if not.

+-application.properties
+this file was updated to account for the changed database name.

+-BootStrapData.java
+Lines 58-59 were for adding the max and min values to my fake inventory of parts.

+-InhousePartForm.html
+lines 26-29 were for adding the inputs for maxInv and minInv so that users could adjust that number as they pleased.

+-OutsourcedPartForm.html
+Lines 27-30 were for adding the inputs for maxInv and minInv so that users could adjust that number as they pleased.

+-Part.java
+Lines 32-38 were for adding readability with space and for ensuring that the integers added to minInv and MaxInv could not be negative numbers.
+Lines 47, 51, 52, 55, 60, and 61 were for declaring the minInv, maxInv into
+the class being used.
+Lines 62-77 were for creating simple get and set methods for my max and min inventory features.
+Lines 108-111 were used to create the boolean method that would check if inv fell within the range of the min and max values.

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following: